Sa'adu Abubakar

 Muhammadu Sa'ad Abubakar (محمد سعد أبو بكر) (born 24 August 1956) is the 20th Sultan of Sokoto.
-As Sultan of Sokoto, he is considered the spiritual leader of Nigeria's Muslims.

 Abubakar is the heir to the two-century-old throne founded by his ancestor, Sheikh Usman Dan Fodio (1754–1817), leader of the Maliki school of Islam and the Qadiri branch of Sufism.

 Early life

 Family

 Sa'adu Abubakar was born on 24 August 1956, in Sokoto.
 He is the youngest son of the 17th Sultan, Sir Siddiq Abubakar III, who held the Sultanate for over fifty years.

 Education

 Sa'adu Abubakar attended Barewa College in Zaria and proceeded to the Nigerian Defence Academy in 1975, where he was a member of the 18th Regular Course.

 Military career

 Abubakar was commissioned a Second Lieutenant in 1977 and served in the elite Armoured Corps.
 He headed a presidential security unit of the Armoured Corps that guarded then military ruler, General Ibrahim Babangida in the late 1980s.
 Abubakar also commanded a battalion of African peacekeepers in Chad during the early 1980s, as part of the Organisation of African Unity's force and was military liaison officer for the Economic Community of West African States (ECOWAS) in the mid 1990s.

 He was appointed Commanding Officer 241 Recce Battalion, Kaduna in 1993.
 From 1995 to 1999, he was ECOWAS military liaison officer and commanding officer, 231 Tank Battalion (ECOMOG Operations) in Sierra Leone, from 1999 to 2000.
 From 2003 to 2006, he served as Defence Attaché to Pakistan (also accredited for Iraq, Saudi Arabia, and Afghanistan) and retired as a brigadier general in 2006.